redux-observable/redux-observable/docs/Troubleshooting.md

 This approach essentially returns an empty `Observable` from the epic, which does not cause any downstream actions.

-## Typescript: `ofType` operator won't narrow to proper Observable type
+## `Typescript: 'ofType' operator won't narrow to proper Observable type`

 Let's say you have following action types + action creator types: